Fáilte chuig ÁTH STÚIN Fan linn tamall agus féach timpeall ar do shuaimhneas.

 Stoneyford Boarding KennelsSARG trip to Medieval Waterford

-An rud ná cloiseann an chluas ní chuireann sé buairt ar an gcroí.
+An rud ná cloiseann an cluas ní chuireann sé buairt ar an gcroí

 • An bhfuil cupla focail agat?
 Maybe you spoke a few words years ago but have forgotten them?
 Stoneyford’s Irish Talking Circle, “Ciorcal Cainte” is almost 3 months running, with different people popping in and out each week.
 Up for discussion are the weekend’s sports results, the weather or maybe a personal story of something that happened, all with a cupan tae agus brioscai.
 They say “Tir gan teanga, tir gan anam” and speaking the language is absolutely the best way to learn it.
 All levels are welcome.
 Your first comhra is free and after that it’s just €5 to cover expenses.
 11.00a.m. every Monday, Stoneyford Community Centre.